simplenetes-io/podc/PODSPEC.md

           # If none of them are defined then the container is treated as successfully started as soon as the container is started.
           # If wanting to run HTTP GET or TCP socket connection tests to determine the startup state, see the docs for how to do that.

-          # Define under `signal` which other containers shall we signal that we have started successfully.
+          # Define under `signal` which other containers shall we signal when this container has started up successfully.
+          # Only containers which are running will get signalled, stopped containers will get restarted if they have the `on-config` or `on-interval` restart policy.
-          # Only containers which are Up will get signalled.
-When Pod is starting up fresh then only containers defined above this container can possibly be Up and therefore get signalled.
+          # When a Pod is starting up fresh then only containers defined above this container can possibly be running/existing and therefore only those can get signalled.
-          # However, if the container is restarted then all containers defined under `signal` will get signalled (regardless the definition order) if the startup was successful and target containers are Up.
+          # However, if the container is restarted then all containers defined under `signal` will get signalled (regardless the definition order) if the startup was successful.
-          # Containers to be signalled must of course have defined the `signal` property, otherwise the signalling is ignored.
+          # Ruinning containers to be signalled must of course have defined the `signal` property, otherwise the signalling is ignored.
+          # Exited containers who are signalled and have appropiate restart policies will get restarted.
           signal:
               - container: hello
               - container: secret

       # Check to determine if the container is ready to recieve traffic.
-      # This check is valid to run during the whole pod lifecycle.
+      # This check is automatically run during the whole pod lifecycle.
-      # If any test fails then the daemon will not include this pod in the proxying of traffic.
       # In this example we do a HTTP GET request to probe if the container is ready to receive traffic.
       # This command is run inside the container, and in this case it would require that `curl` is installed inside the container. `wget` or `netcat` can also be used, since any command could be run as long as
       # it is installed in the container.